-9. T F The distance of time, space and culture does not affect our understanding of the Bible
+9. T F The distance of time, space and culture does affects our understanding of the Bible.

-10. T F All you need is the Bible and the Holy Spirit.
+10. T F All you need is the Bible and the Holy Spirit to understand the Bible.
 All other books are a waste of time, money, and trees.

 11. T F There is no interpretation to the Bible.
 Just read it and believe it.

-12. T F The More you can put yourself into the biblical setting and culture, the better you can understand it.
+12. T F The more you can understand the biblical setting and culture, the better you can understand the Bible.